sharmaankit4292/BIProject/README.md

 - `numpy`
 - `sqlite3`

-# NexMart Data Pipeline
+# Execution

 This repository contains a data processing pipeline for analyzing product data.
-The main script, `updated_pipeline.py`, processes, merges, cleans, and analyzes product datasets to assess the completeness and quality of product descriptions.
+The main script, `Updated_NexMart_datapipelineandSql.py`, processes, merges, cleans, and analyzes product datasets to assess the completeness and quality of product descriptions.

 ## Prerequisites